sap-tutorials/Tutorials/tutorials/productconfiguration-ui5-app-create/productconfiguration-ui5-app-create.md

 ---
-title: Create an SAPUI5 Application for SAP Product Configuration
+title: Create an SAPUI5 Application for SAP Variant Configuration and Pricing
-description: Build a basic UI5 application that loads a configuration and changes the value of one characteristic using the SAP Product Configuration APIs from SAP API Business Hub.
+description: Build a basic UI5 application that loads a configuration and changes the value of one characteristic using the SAP Variant Configuration and Pricing APIs from SAP API Business Hub.
 auto_validation: true
 time: 45
-tags: [tutorial>beginner, topic>sapui5, products>sap-web-ide ]
+tags: [tutorial>beginner, topic>sapui5, products>sap-web-ide, sap-variant-configuration-and-pricing, product>sap-product-configuration]
 primary_tag: products>sap-product-configuration
 ---